MicrosoftDocs/quantum-docs-pr/articles/user-guide/operations-functions.md

 ﻿---
-title: Q# Operations and Functions | Microsoft Docs
+title: Defining and using Q# callables | Microsoft Docs
-description: Q# Operations and Functions
+description: Details the actual code implementation of operations and functions
-uid: microsoft.quantum.manual.operations-functions
+uid: microsoft.quantum.guide.operations-functions
 author: QuantumWriter
 ms.author: Christopher.Granade@microsoft.com
 ms.date: 12/11/2017
 ms.topic: article
 ---

-# Q# Operations and Functions
+# Defining and using Q# callables

 Q# programs consist of one or more *operations* that describe side effects quantum operations can have on quantum data, and one or more *functions* that allow modifications to classical data.
 In contrast to operations, functions are used to describe purely classical behavior and do not have any effects besides computing classical output values.

 Each operation defined in Q# may then call any number of other operations, including the built-in intrinsic operations defined by the language.
 The particular way in which these intrinsic operations are defined depends on the target machine.
 When compiled, each operation is represented as a .NET class type that can be provided to target machines.